pellsson/aoc2021/README.md

 2) `./build.sh`
 3) Run it and wait a brief eternity for it to finish.
 The awesome christmas tune was ripped from [here](https://www.bilibili.com/video/BV1nh411f77p/).
 Music does not loop so the vast majority of execution is spent in silent anguish.

 **EDIT:** I just added the ROM image...
-Just load in in your favorite emulator or write to cart.
+Just load it in your favorite emulator or write to cart.

 **Days completed:** 1,2,3,4,5,6,7,8,9,10,11.